 Well, we will be answering all these questions in this article.

-- 2. Fluval FX6 – Best Premium Quality Canister Filter
+- Fluval FX6 – Overall Best Canister Filter

-Our Top 3 Choices of Canister Filters: Side by Side Comparison
+Our Top 3 Choices of Best Canister Filters: Side by Side Comparison

 Benefits and Drawbacks of a Canister Filter

-The first order of business; why do you need a cylinder-shaped filter for your aquarium?
+The first order of business; why do you need a canister filter for your aquarium?
+Any particular reason behind choosing a canister filter over a regular aquarium filter?
 Plus, what are the drawbacks of having one?
 Better see for yourself!

-Amongst the many advantages why people love to have such filters, below are a few key ones;
+Amongst the many advantages why people love to have canister filters, below are a few key ones;

 - High Flow Rates